LibCrowds/docs/docs/data/downloads.md

-Task-related data can be downloaded via the Data page of each collection microsite.
-Downloads are available in JSON and CSV formats and contain varying levels of detail, as described below.
+All task-related data can be downloaded via the Data page of each collection microsite.
+The available download types are described below.

 Note that everything contained in these datasets is also available via the [API](/data/api.md).
 Depending on the objective, the API may provide a more